Why is my bank transfer delayed? 6 potential reasons

 - •4.
 Different time zones and bank cut-offs

 - •5.
-Your bank transfer is actually made via the SWIFT network
+Your bank transfer is made via the SWIFT network

 - •6.
 There’s sometimes just…missing paperwork

 Whether it’s a payment you’re making or expecting to receive, delayed payments can cause a lot of exasperation, especially around the holiday season.
-Unfortunately, this issue is a common hiccup that comes with the territory of running a business.
+Unfortunately, this issue is a common hiccup that comes with running a business.

-Even more than simply being an annoyance, a delayed payment can have an actual impact on your business, both monetarily and brand-wise.
-From not being able to make bill payments on time and getting hit with a fee, to being unable to process payroll and get your employees their paychecks, the impact is obvious.
+Even more than just being an annoyance, a delayed payment can have a tangible impact on your business, both financially and in terms of your brand.
+From not being able to make bill payments on time and getting hit with a fee, to being unable to process payroll and get your employees their paychecks, the impact is noticeable.
 It can also negatively affect your business’s reputation.

 So why are bank transfer times often so slow?

-There are a few reasons, but let’s first look at what’s actually happening during your bank-to-bank transfer, and the time it typically should take if we’re going by standards.
+There are a few reasons, but let’s first look at what’s happening during your bank-to-bank transfer and the time it typically takes, if we’re going by standards.

-Although having a set timeframe for bank transfers would make running a business a lot easier, there is unfortunately no globally defined timeframe in which a transfer should occur.
+Although having a set timeframe for bank transfers would make running a business easier, there is, unfortunately, no globally defined timeframe for when a transfer should occur.
 These days, a bank transfer can take anywhere from one to 10 business days.

 And a business day, as it’s generally understood, isn’t a vague idea.
 It actually has a legal definition.

 The US Code of Federal Regulations (CFR) defines a business day in section 31 C.F.R. § 802.201 as: “Monday through Friday, except the legal public holidays specified in 5 U.S.C.
-6103, any day declared to be a holiday by federal statute or executive order, or any day with respect to which the U.S. Office of Personnel Management has announced that Federal agencies in the Washington, DC, area are closed.”
+6103, any day declared to be a holiday by federal statute or executive order, or any day concerning which the US Office of Personnel Management has announced that Federal agencies in the Washington, DC, area are closed.”

 So, at least in the United States, a business day is considered any day on which business would typically occur.

-Based on this, you can already start to see one reason why your bank transfer time feels slow, or you’re experiencing a delayed payment.
+Based on this, you can already see one reason your bank transfer time feels slow or you’re experiencing a delayed payment.
 Public, bank, and government holidays might be stalling its progress.

-So let’s look at some of the more surprising reasons that have an impact on your bank transfer times, how this can result in a delayed payment for your business, and ways to lessen the negative impact.
+Let’s look at some of the more surprising reasons that affect your bank transfer times, how this can result in a delayed payment for your business, and ways to minimize the negative impact.

 While your bank will likely be providing regular updates as the situation evolves, most banks have advised their clients to expect delays.
-These can be due to limited staff, staff undergoing alternative working arrangements, or unforeseen staffing interruptions.
+These can be due to limited staff, staff working under alternative arrangements, or unforeseen staffing interruptions.

-Now, this isn’t by any means a normal reason that your international bank payment is delayed, but it’s definitely something to take into account in a decidedly not normal time.
+Now, this isn’t by any means a normal reason that your international bank payment is delayed, but it’s something to consider at a decidedly not normal time.

 2. Bank holidays, even those in other countries

-Like we mentioned earlier, banks work under the legal definition of business days, which means they close for public holidays such as Christmas Eve and Christmas.
+As we mentioned earlier, banks operate under the legal definition of business days, which means they close on public holidays such as Christmas Eve and Christmas Day.

-As bank transfer times only count business days toward your transfer period, these holiday times don’t count toward this, even if you started the transfer prior to the day they’re closed.
+As bank transfer times only count business days toward your transfer period, these holiday times don’t count toward this, even if you started the transfer before the day they’re closed.

 You also need to be aware of the country to which you’re sending your funds and any holidays they may celebrate.
-Golden Week, for example, is celebrated in both China and Japan, and is a series of public holidays contained within a one-week period.
+Golden Week, for example, is celebrated in both China and Japan, and is a series of public holidays contained within one week.

-So if you transfer money to either of these countries during this time, you can expect a delayed payment as it moves forward on business days only.
+So, if you transfer money to either of these countries during this time, you can expect a delayed payment, as it only moves forward on business days.

 3. You transferred money over the weekend – but not your weekend